Punjabi Chole Recipe

-About Punjabi Chole Masala (Indian Chickpea Curry)
+About Punjabi Chole Curry

 Ingredients

 Some people use dry amla (gooseberry) to darken their chole curry.
+That’s a great option too.

-Spice Powders – To flavor up the curry, you will need chole masala powder, coriander powder, Kashmiri red chilli powder, turmeric powder, cumin powder (jeera powder), and anardana powder (pomegranate seeds powder).
+Spice Powders – To flavor the curry, you will need chole masala powder, coriander powder, Kashmiri red chilli powder, turmeric powder, cumin powder (jeera powder), and anardana powder (pomegranate seeds powder).

 Tempering – Although optional, a ghee tempering at the end makes this curry even more extravagant.